benjaminp/six/documentation/index.rst

 The name, "six", comes from the fact that 2*3 equals 6.
 Why not addition?
-Multiplication is more powerful, and, anyway, "five" has already been snatched away by the Zope Five project.
+Multiplication is more powerful, and, anyway, "five" has already been snatched away by the (admittedly now moribund) Zope Five project.

 Indices and tables